Sienci-Labs/Resources/atc/atc-assembly/atc-unboxing.md

 | M6 Roll-in T-nut                     | 7   |       |
 | ATC Rack Sensor                      | 1   |       |
 | ATC Rack Sensor Cable - 4.6m         | 1   |       |

-## Setup Tips

-This is expected to take 2-4 hours depending on whether you need to remove or reassemble existing components on your machine, a list of preparation tasks can be found in the [Before You Begin](https://resources.sienci.com/view/atc-before-you-begin/) page.

-We recommend completing your AltMill setup before the ATC setup.

-Use Allen keys, hand screwdrivers and wrenches, do not use impact drills as they can strip the holes.
-You can use a regular drill for screws that are M5 or larger.

-Most fasteners just need to be hand tight, do not strongly crank to secure.
-If cranking is needed, the instructions will indicate it.

-We highly recommend assembling this kit with two people.
-The components are heavy and unwieldy,  can be damaged easily if dropped at any point.